SnowyMouse/invader/README.md

 See COPYING for a copy of version 3 of the GNU General Public License.

+The ADPCM encoder as well as MosesofEgypt's Xbox ADPCM modifications are MIT.
+The license can be found in `src/sound/adpcm_xq/license.txt` and `src/sound/reclaimer-license.txt` respectively.

 ## Getting started
 This readme addresses a few topics:
 - [Contributing]